 Back to Environmental Stewardship Overview

-Internationally recognized forest certification standards — such as SFI, Programme for the Endorsement of Forest Certification, the American Tree Farm System and the Forest Stewardship Council — provide customers and stakeholders with an objective, third-party determination of whether companies are implementing sustainable forestry practices and making products that come from legal and well-managed sources.
-We are vocal supporters of the importance of these standards and the use of independent, third-party audits to verify compliance and promote sustainable forestry around the world.
+Certification to internationally recognized forest certification standards — such as SFI, Programme for the Endorsement of Forest Certification, the American Tree Farm System and the Forest Stewardship Council — provide customers and stakeholders with an objective, third-party verification of whether companies are implementing sustainable forestry practices and making products that come from legal and well-managed sources.
+We are vocal supporters of the importance of these standards and the use of independent, third-party audits to verify compliance and improve sustainable forestry around the world.

 Our Certificates